Educational Leadership (EDL)

 This course provides school leaders with preparation in skills for providing purpose and direction for individuals and groups, shaping school culture and value, facilitating the development of shared strategic vision for the school, formulating goals and planning change efforts with staff, and setting priorities for one's school in the context of community and district priorities for student and staff needs.

-This course provides an understanding of selected computer applications for educational administrators.
-The focus of instruction is to have educational leaders use the computer as a decision-making and planning tool for carrying out communication functions of administration at the building and district levels.
+This course provides an understanding of selected PK-12 computer applications for educational administrators.
+The focus of instruction is to have educational leaders use the computer for analyzing school improvement data, as a tool for decision-making and planning, and for carrying out communication functions of administration at the building and district levels.
+On demand.

 EDL 511.
 Effective Administrative Communications.
 3 Credits.